CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Modern books for most systems have enough practice material in each chapter that you won’t need any new material until the core theory is covered.
 Some systems have theory in one book and practice material keyed to the text in another.

 Orthographic systems such as Orthic and Teeline quickly teach an acceptable way to write all words – just use the alphabet.
-You can start writing after learning the alphabet and combinations.
+You can start writing after learning the alphabet and combinations, or so they say.
 I recommend you wait a bit, since the next few pages usually teach simple but powerful ways to reduce writing.
 You do not want your hand to get stuck on the Fully Written versions.

 Older phonetic books are a challenge.
 Work through the core theory and available samples BEFORE writing new material.
 Often an outline that seems correct now does not follow later rules – to the point that you wrote the opposite of what you intended.
 Then be very careful to proof-read all your writing and make sure you follow all the rules.
 Making your own reference book will be very useful for these shorthands.